Geography and ecology of the Everglades: Biodiversity

 Ecosystems in the Everglades have been described as both fragile and resilient.
 Author Michael Grunwald wrote about the observations of the Everglades' first American visitors: "If the Grand Canyon was a breathtaking painting, the Everglades was a complex drama, and everything in it had a role."
 An estimated 11,000 species of seed-bearing plants and 400 species of land or water vertebrates live in the Everglades, but slight variations in water levels affect many organisms and reshape land formations.
 The health and productivity of any ecosystem relies on the number of species present: the loss of one species weakens the entire ecosystem.

-For example, Florida apple snails (Pomacea paludosa) are an amphibious fresh water mollusk.
+For example, Florida apple snails (Pomacea paludosa) are an amphibious freshwater mollusk.
 They have a single gill and lung, and live on stalks of sawgrass in water depths no more than 20 in.
 They are the primary food of the endangered snail kite (Rostrhamus sociabilis) and limpkin (Aramus guarauna) as well as the raccoon, otter, and young alligator.
 Apple snails lay their eggs on sawgrass stalks about 6 in above the water line, and they are intolerant of being submerged for long periods of time.
 When the eggs hatch, young snails must enter the water quickly or face death.
 When water levels are too low or rise too quickly while snail eggs are developing, apple snails do not flourish, affecting the many reptiles, mammals, and birds that feed on them.
 With regard to the ecology of trophic dynamics, or food chains, the 174 species of invertebrates play a vital role in the Everglades.
 Crayfish, insects, scorpions, and other invertebrates also support a web of animals.